Study facilities and skills training

 Connect on campus

-We offer a range of IT services and support to keep you connected on campus:
+You’ll find it easy to get connected with our extensive free Wifi across campus and the city centre.
+We offer a range of other IT services and support to keep you connected on and off campus, including:

 - nearly 1,000 open-access networked Mac, Windows and Linux computers in more than 20 locations across campus